Nuitka/Nuitka-website/site/doc/bundles.rst

  All the Power of Themida and WinLicense
 *****************************************

-Contained in Nuitka Themida is a default configuration, that is used for building your Python program.
+Contained in Nuitka VM is a default configuration, that is used for building your Python program.
 The defaults are considered to be good, but you can choose to edit this by simply executing e.g.